My Little Brother's Nose - Short Story - Non-Fiction

 I was still expected to “watch” my little brother while Mom fixed dinner or had some other activity to do.
 By this time he was much more mobile and vocal.
 So we would play hide and seek, cars and all the things that boys like.

 One of his favorite games was “tickle.”
-I learned quickly that three year olds will do the same thing over and over until they wear you out.
+I learned quickly that three-year-olds will do the same thing over and over until they wear you out.
 Tickling was one of those things.
 He would run all around me shrieking and jabbing his stubby little toddler fingers in my ribs, thinking he was tickling me.
 I would then catch him, lay him on the ground and tickle him.

 He would cry “stop, stop sissy.”
 So I would stop, only for him to get up and start all over again.

 One day, while in a particularly ornery mood, I didn’t stop tickling him.
 I tickled him until he wet his pants.
-He cried and I got the belt on my back side.
+He cried and I got the belt on my backside.
 That was the end of the tickle game.

 One Saturday afternoon my family piled into our 1964 Ford Fairmont station wagon.
 We were headed for a drive in the mountains, a favorite pastime of my parents.
-Of course we had to stop at the gas station to get some “petrol,” as my father called it.
-At this time seatbelts were a thing of the future and small children rode standing in the middle of the font bench seat between their parents.
+Of course, we had to stop at the gas station to get some “petrol,” as my father called it.
+At this time seatbelts were a thing of the future and small children rode standing in the middle of the front bench seat between their parents.
 My brother was no exception.
 I sat in the back seat and while Father was pumping the “petrol” into the car, I was busy playing “Eye Winker, Tommy Tinker” with little Stevie.
 When I got to Nose Smeller, I pinched his nubby little nose between two fingers and said, “Oh I got your nose.”

 He quickly pulled away and demanded to see his nose.
 I held my hand up displaying my thumb between the two fingers.
-I wiggled my thumb and said “See, there it is.”
+I wiggled my thumb and said, “See, there it is.”